tytydraco/yessleep/out/The_Windmill_People_Part_I.md

 Eventually, we were forced to move into a tiny apartment in a run-down part of Illinois.

 My relationship with her fractured more every day.
 She got a job waitressing at some dive bar, doing anything to keep food on the table.
 She worked odd hours and left me home alone most nights.
 Now, I get a call from her maybe once a month.
 The conversations don’t last long.
-It feels like an obligation, not love.
+It feels like obligation, not love.

 The trauma stuck with me.